-St. T’s Gathers to Observe Veterans Day
+St. Thomas’s Gathers to Observe Veterans Day

 The St. Thomas’s Day School community came together on Monday, November 13 for a special gathering to observe Veterans Day and to honor those who have served in the United States Armed Forces.